 #3 – Pros of Dental Bonding

 Bonding, remarkably Houston dental bonding, is not as expensive as veneers.
 It doesn’t take much time as you only need one office visit and the entire process does not take more than 60 minutes for one tooth.
 The process does not require anesthesia unless the bonding is done to fill rotten teeth.
-It also requires the minimal amount of enamel removal.
+It also requires a minimal amount of enamel removal.

 #4 – Cons of Dental Bonding